 - Mercury-free fillings insulate your teeth and limit sensitivity to cold and heat that is common with amalgam fillings.

 - Less healthy tooth structure needs to be removed in preparation for composite fillings.

-Dr. Saleh and Dr. Shaer regularly participate in continuing education to stay current with dental techniques and technology that will help you achieve and maintain good oral health.
-You will benefit from their experience in the following areas:
+Our team regularly participates in continuing education to stay current with dental techniques and technology that will help you achieve and maintain good oral health.
+You will benefit from our experience in the following areas:

 - Their advanced training in cosmetic dentistry helps them correctly bond and seal composite fillings so they protect your teeth from decay.

 - If you request to have old amalgam fillings replaced with composite, sanitary removal will protect you from any mercury that might be released from the old fillings.